shawngraham/wretched-generator/README.md

 # Wretched & Alone Game Generator

 A static site generator for solo journaling RPGs in the "Wretched & Alone" style.
+In this kind of game, you're most likely to die wretched and alone, but how you get there is up to you.
+Roll the die, follow the prompts, craft your story, see what happens next.

 **Not Complete.
 Just an experiment**